Monitoring resource usage

 Space names:

-For privacy, we only show space names if you're a space administrator or have an instance editor role in that space
+For privacy, we only show space names if you're a space administrator or have an Instance Editor role in that space

 Other spaces appear with a numerical identifier